The Sun is Setting on DST in the EU

 Under the directive, each Member State will decide whether to remain permanently on “summer time” or to change their clocks back one final time to permanent standard time, also known as “winter time.”

 So far, none of the EU countries have given their official response to the European Parliament, though opponents are worried that the directive could lead to a patchwork of time zones across Europe.
 This could cause a fragmentation of the European market destabilizing the union at a time when it is already being plagued by questions about the integrity of its single market.

 Possibly Two Time Zones under Brexit

-Brexit, the United Kingdom's planned withdrawal from the European Union, is also causing a bit of a hiccup when it comes to the DST debate.
-Depending on the deal reached between the British government and the EU, the directive may or may not apply in the UK during a transition period in case the country decides to leave the EU.
+Brexit, the United Kingdom's withdrawal from the European Union, is also causing a bit of a hiccup when it comes to the DST debate.
+Depending on the deal reached between the British government and the EU, the directive may or may not apply in the UK during the transition period after January 31, 2020.